sarahmhooper/DICOMDataExtractor/data_extraction/README.md

 ```

 ## Getting started
 Required files, details on the codebase organization, and examples of how to use this codebase to classify medical images are provided in the Jupyter notebook __tutorials/DICOM_crawler.ipynb__.
-To enable function calls from the command line, __run_DICOM_crawler.py__ is also provided, which performs the same operations as their respective Jupyter notebooks listed above.
+To enable function calls from the command line, __run_DICOM_crawler.py__ is also provided, which performs the same operations as the Jupyter notebook.

 ## Example usage
 Given a set of folders in the directory *storage/dicom_folders*, we can save all of the DICOM metadata into a CSV and save all 3d scans in a h5 file by running: